Central Region

 • Low ratings on these factors would make us less likely to rank an applicant.

-Qualified applicants must be currently enrolled in a PhD, PsyD, or EdD program in clinical or counseling (preferred) or school (acceptable) psychology and have completed all formal coursework.
+Qualified applicants must be currently enrolled in a PhD, PsyD, or EdD program in clinical, counseling, or school psychology and have completed all formal coursework.
+Due to state billing requirements, applicants must have received a master’s degree in a mental health profession (rather than educational equivalent) in order to be eligible.

 Employment with HealthPoint is contingent on a satisfactory background check, which, depending on the position at issue and other circumstances, may include review of conviction records, credit histories, and/or driving records.
 HealthPoint may also re-run background checks for current employees on an annual basis depending on the position.